 Stagger pickup times

 Using a package delivery app means you can stagger when drivers pick up their loads and avoid congestion at the depot and streamline things.
 Pickers get orders ready and have drivers ready to load in order.
-Staggered pickups and drop offs avoid unnecessary delays.
+Staggered pickups and drop-offs avoid unnecessary delays.

 Coordinate complex orders

-Order management including multiple packages per stop can be itemised and docketed using the package delivery system.
+Order management including multiple packages per stop can be itemized and docketed using the package delivery system.
 Order slips can be printed and attached to each order so the driver knows exactly what to leave.
 Order management is essential for most businesses and will avoid missed items and the need to return to customers.

-See delivery on time stats
+See Delivery on time stats

-Delivery on time reports highlight the overall efficiency of a delivery team or individual driver.
+Delivery on-time reports highlight the overall efficiency of a delivery team or individual driver.
 They show the number of stops that were delivered within the time window set and are a key indicator of delivery performance that can be tracked.

-Manage outsourced courier services
+Manage outsourced delivery companies

-For delivery teams that are using outsourced courier services it is important to get them to use the package delivery app.
+For delivery teams that are using outsourced courier services, it is important to get them to use the package delivery app.
 This ensures visibility on operations and all of the reporting and delivery experience functionality we have described.
-No longer do you need to be at the mercy of your outsourced providers commitments on delivery quality.
+No longer do you need to be at the mercy of your outsourced providers' commitments on delivery quality.
 You will have control.

 Slot new drivers into shifts